 Rhett serves as Manager of Pavillon’s Young Men’s Program in Mill Spring, NC.
 He began his career in the recovery field working as a Recovery Coach while completing his Master of Arts degree in Clinical Mental Health Counseling.
 Upon completion of his studies at Gardner Webb University, Rhett has taken his personal experiences and passion for working with young adults into the continued development of the Young Men’s Program.
 Rhett believes the power of community will help people achieve their personal goals.
 He embodies Pavillon’s commitment to individualized care by providing young men with a personalized experience that allows them to grow and affords them the opportunity to flourish in recovery.

-Charlie is Pavillon’s Outpatient Services Manager.
+Charlie is Pavillon’s Director of Treatment Services.
 He completed his Bachelor’s degree in psychology in 2010 and began his clinical career working as a field guide in wilderness therapy in Utah, providing services for adolescents and young adults experiencing co-occurring substance use and mental health disorder.
 In 2014 he moved back to Chicago to attend graduate school.
 He earned an MA in Clinical Psychology within a psychodynamically-oriented degree program and a post-graduate certificate in Mindfulness in Psychotherapy.
 During his graduate training his year-long clinical internship was at the Northern Illinois Council on Alcoholism and Substance Abuse, a community-based provider of substance-related and mental health services, including court referrals from within the county and State criminal justice system.
 After Charlie completed a year of doctoral work in the PsyD at Roosevelt University, he went a different direction and moved to North Carolina in 2017.
 Charlie has been with Pavillon since 2017, while he took a short hiatus to revisit working in the wilderness therapy industry, he returned to Pavillon shortly thereafter.

 His clinical work focuses on specialized services for professionals (medicine, law, etc.) and young adults.
 His interests include a focus on program development, integrating technology and clinical support, recovery-oriented systems of care, leadership techniques, styles, and application.
 Charlie holds an MA in Clinical Psychology, is a Licensed Clinical Mental Health Counselor (LCMHC), a Licensed Clinical Addiction Specialist (LCAS), and currently a Clinical Supervisor Intern (CSI).